 A description of each experiment is to be approved at the meeting at which the experiment plan is established.
 This should include the issues that were raised by other experts when the tool was presented, e.g., interference with other tools, contribution of different elements that are part of a package, etc. The experiment description document should provide the names of individual people, not just company names.

 Software for tools investigated in a CE will be provided in one or more separate branches of the software repository.
 Each CE will have a “fork” of the software, and within the CE there may be multiple branches established by the CE coordinator.
 The software coordinator will help coordinate the creation of these forks and branches and their naming.
-All JVET members can obtain read access to the CE software branches.
+All JVET members will have read access to the CE software branches (using shared read-only credentials; the method for members to obtain the credentials is TBA on the reflector).

 During the experiment, revisions of the experiment plans can be made, but not substantial changes to the proposed technology.